 Etidronate is an oral medication.
 It is given to expecting mothers with the potential of minimizing calcium accumulation in the arteries of the unborn baby.
 In recent years several babies affected by GACI in utero were treated with Etidronate have survived and thrived.

 It is vitally important to start prenatal treatment in a timely manner.
 The goal is to minimize disease progression and improve the baby’s health at birth.
 Currently, there is a limited supply of Etidronate in some parts of the world.

 At this time, there is no curative treatment for GACI.
 Continued research is needed to determine effective prenatal and postnatal treatment methods.

-Monitoring may include regular appointments, in-depth ultrasounds and lab/urine work.
-There is a possibility a caesarean section (C-section) may be advised if there is fetal distress.
+Monitoring may include regular appointments, in-depth ultrasounds, and lab/urine work.
+There is a possibility a cesarean section (C-section) may be advised if there is fetal distress.

 To connect with a family who has experienced prenatal treatment for GACI or if medical contacts are needed, please email GACI Global at firstname.lastname@example.org.